cloudnative-pg/cloudnative-pg/docs/src/replication.md

 - you'll be able to boostrap the replica cluster from an object store using the `recovery` section
-- Cloud Native PostgreSQL will automatically set the `restore_command` in the designated primary instance
+- CloudNativePG will automatically set the `restore_command` in the designated primary instance

 If the external cluster contains a `connectionParameters` section:

 - you'll be able to boostrap the replica cluster via streaming replication using the `pg_basebackup` section
-- Cloud Native PostgreSQL will automatically set the `primary_conninfo` option in the designated primary instance, so that a WAL receiver process is started to connect to the source cluster and receive data
+- CloudNativePG will automatically set the `primary_conninfo` option in the designated primary instance, so that a WAL receiver process is started to connect to the source cluster and receive data